amit-sharma/amit-sharma.github.io/_projects/deep-reasoning.md

 - A planning algorithm that utilize LLMs for completing complex tasks {% cite verma2024plan %}
 - Axiomatic training framework for teaching compositional reasoning to AI models {% cite vashishtha2024teaching %}
+- LiveDRBench: A benchmark for Deep Research {% cite java2025livedrbench %}

 ##### Text-based optimization for generative AI